Leon Russell: Delaney & Bonnie

 Russell performed as a member of Delaney & Bonnie and Friends in 1969 and 1970, playing guitar and keyboards on their albums and as part of the touring band.
 Through this group, he met George Harrison and others with whom he would work over the next couple of years.
+With Bonnie Bramlett, Russell co-wrote "Superstar," which was originally released as a Delaney & Bonnie B-side in 1969 under the title "Groupie (Superstar)".
+"Superstar" would be recorded by many others, including by Rita Coolidge for Joe Cocker's 1970 Mad Dogs & Englishmen concert album, and by The Carpenters for a 1971 single that peaked at No. 2 on the Billboard Hot 100 chart.